blockchainsllc/in3-react-truffle-box/README.md

     truffle test
     ```

-5. Just is included for testing React components.
+7. Jest is included for testing React components.
     ```javascript
-    // ensure you are inside the client directory when running this npm run test
+    // ensure you are inside the client directory when running this
+    // If you added some contracts, compile them before running Jest, or you may receive some file not found errors. npm run test
     ```

-6. To build the application for production, use the build script.
+8. To build the application for production, use the build script.
 A production build will be in the `client/build` folder.
     ```javascript
     // ensure you are inside the client directory when running this npm run build